 Instructions

-- Mix through 3 tablespoon of gluten-free flour.
+- Mix through the flour.3 tablespoons gluten-free flour

-- Remove 1 ½-2 cups of the soup and blend, then pour back in.
+- Next, remove 1 Β½-2 cups of the soup and blend, then pour the blended soup back in the pot.
 Or use a hand stick blender to blend some of the soup.
-Don't blend all of it though as texture is good especially whole bits of kale!
+Alternatively, blend all of the soup or keep the soup chunky if preferred.

 Notes

-- Nutritional data is for guidance only and is not an exact analysis as ingredients vary.
+- Nutritional data is for guidance only and is not an exact analysis as ingredients can vary.Β

-- Leftover kale and celery soup can be stored in the fridge, in a covered container, for 3 days.
+- Leftovers can be stored in the fridge, in a covered container, for 3 days.Β

-- Or frozen for up to 4 months.
+- Or frozen for up to 2-3Β months.

-- Reheat by gently bringing to a simmer, and heating through for 2-3 minutes.
-Stir frequently to avoid sticking to the pan.
-Add extra veggie stock if necessary.
+- Reheat by gently bringing to a simmer, and heating through for a few minutes, although do not fast boil.
+Stir frequently to avoid sticking to the pot, and add extra vegetable stock or plant-based if necessary.

-- Add a swirl of plant cream or vegan sour cream to each serving, and/or a scattering of plain/toasted nuts or seeds.
+- Add a swirl of plant-based cream or vegan sour cream to each serving for extra creaminess if liked.Β

 Wendy